panglesd/slipshow/docs/frontmatter.rst

   stripped from its extension.

 - ``external-ids``, for telling the slipshow compiler which ``ids`` will be present even if they do not seem to be present in the document.
+Accepts a list of space-separated ids.
 This is just in order to silence some warnings.
 This is useful when including svgs or math where some IDs are given.